fromjasonstuff/fromjason-eleventy/content/posts/Copy, Acquire, Kill— How Meta could pull off the most.md

 That's... *bleak*.
 Where have all the techno-optimists gone?

 It's unclear which participants shared concerns, as statements were anonymous.
 Perhaps DTI implemented Chatham House Rules.
-The event also notes that it can't provide an investigation and appeals process because the Data Transfer Initiative is "a small organization."
+The event also notes that it can't provide an investigation and appeals process because the Data Transfer Initiative is "a small organization.”
 I hope Meta sprung for lunch.

 The ACCESS Act was introduced in 2019 and reintroduced in 2022 and 2023.
 It would make data portability required by law.
 The bill is still under revision.